chrisstoll1/DataExportCustomNode/README.md

  - Apply .NET formatting to fields of a certain type (Date, Int, Float)
  - Run regex replacements on exported field data
  - Support for GlobalSearch table fields

+## Quickstart
+Visit our [Wiki](https://github.com/chrisstoll1/DataExportCustomNode/wiki) to get started using this custom node